Intravenous Glutathione Therapy in Vancouver

 Glutathione, the “master antioxidant” is the strongest antioxidant naturally made in the human body.
 It eliminates harmful free radicals as part of a natural balance between our metabolism and antioxidants.
 Glutathione is called a tri-peptide, composed of three amino acids, glutamate, cysteine, and glycine.
 Therefore, proteins are important for supporting glutathione levels along with sulfur rich foods such as cruciferous vegetables.

 Chronic illness, stress (emotional and physical), aging and pollutants all decrease our glutathione supply.
-Glutathione can be supplemented orally through a liposomal formulation, or higher blood levels can be obtained through glutathione IV therapy.
+Glutathione can be supplemented orally through a liposomal formulation or administered through glutathione IV therapy.

 2. Vitamin C